cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-25-metacircular-evaluator.md

 If it is not, we look one frame further to see if it is defined there.
 Until we finally get to the global environment.
 If it is not found there we have an error ("Unbound variable").
+So the goal of an environment is to store variables and the values associated with them.

 A simple environment structure looks like this: